-If anyone is in your vehicle, stops for you or is around the scene, make sure to get their contact information.
+If anyone is in your vehicle, stops for you, or is around the scene of the wreck, make sure to get their contact information.
 You will need their full name, phone number, email address, and (if possible) mailing address.
 This may become vital later on.

 Step 4: The Exchange

-Always get the other driver and any passengers' contact information.
+Always get the other driver and any passengers’ contact information.
 This will become vital when you are sorting out insurance information, responsibility, and figuring out what happened.
-Many times we forget to take a picture of the other driver's insurance card.
-Why is this important?
-If there is no police report and you don't take a picture of it, how can you make a claim?
+Many times, we forget to take a picture of the other driver’s insurance card.
+This is important because if there is no police report or record of it, how can you make a claim?
 At the very least, you should write all their insurance information down.
 Don’t leave out any details.

 Step 5: Keep These Steps